LAMPSPUC/NonParametricNORTA.jl/README.md

 ```
 ![norta_simulation](./docs/figures/inflow_norta_simulation.png)

-We can see that using the NORTA transformation the simulation respects the historical boundaries.
+As we can see, the use of the NORTA transformation effectively ensures that the simulation remains within historical boundaries.